FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Abstract

 \section{Abstract}

-Multivariate time series have many applications, from healthcare and meteorology to life science.
-Although deep learning models have shown excellent predictive performance for time series, they have been criticised for being \say{black-boxes} or non-interpretable.
-This paper proposes a novel modular neural network model for multivariate time series prediction that is interpretable by construction.
-A recurrent neural network learns the temporal dependencies in the data while an attention-based feature selection component selects the most relevant features and suppresses redundant features used in the learning of the temporal dependencies.
-A modular deep network is trained from the selected features independently to show the users how features influence outcomes, making the model interpretable.
-Experimental results show that this approach can outperform state-of-the-art interpretable Neural Additive Models (NAM) and variations thereof in both regression and classification of time series tasks, achieving a predictive performance that is comparable to the top non-interpretable methods for time series, LSTM and XGBoost.
+Multivariate time series have had many applications in areas from healthcare and finance to meteorology and life sciences.
+Although deep neural networks have shown excellent predictive performance for time series, they have been criticised for being non-interpretable.
+Neural Additive Models, however, are known to be fully-interpretable by construction, but may achieve far lower predictive performance than deep networks when applied to time series.
+This paper introduces \qqmn , a fully-interpretable modular neural network capable of matching or surpassing the predictive performance of deep networks trained on multivariate time series.
+In \qqmn , a recurrent neural network learns the temporal dependencies in the data, while a multi-headed attention layer learns to weight selected features while also suppressing redundant features.
+Modular neural networks are then trained in parallel and independently, one for each selected feature.
+This modular approach allows the user to inspect how features influence outcomes in the exact same way as with additive models.
+Experimental results show that this new approach outperforms additive models in both regression and classification of time series tasks, achieving predictive performance that is comparable to state-of-the-art, non-interpretable deep networks applied to time series.